 When you join the company, your mentor will reach out to schedule your first 1:1, where you'll get to know each other and structure your mentorship together.

-Meet your team lead
+Meet your engineering manager

 Read this playbook